wp-plugins/wordpress-dashboard-twitter/readme.txt

 4. Installation finished.

 == Changelog ==

+= 1.1.4 =
+* FIXED: Removed unused files
+* FIXED: Readme.txt updated to be more compliant with the readme.txt standard
+* FIXED: Moved screenshots off the package to the assets/ folder

 = 1.1.3 =
 * FIXED: Fixed a bug that caused some status messages to be blank (due to wrong character encoding)